JonQuxBurton/CyberSecurityBasewithF-Secure/Project2/Is-it-easier-to-fix-the-application-than-to-detect-attacks.md

 So Snort has clearly detected the attack from the Web Application Attack rules.

 The second attack which triggered a Snort alert was against SNMP (Simple Network Management Protocol).
-This can be performed by using the following commands in the MetaSploit console: use auxiliary/scanner/snmp/snmp_enum set rhost 192.168.0.6 set rport 8020 set lhost 192.168.0.4 set lport 443 exploit
+This can be performed by using the following commands in the Metasploit console:

+use auxiliary/scanner/snmp/snmp_enum

+set rhost 192.168.0.6

+set rport 8020

+set lhost 192.168.0.4

+set lport 443

+exploit

 This triggered the Snort alerts: